RCR Arquitectes

-RCR Arquitectes is a Spanish architecture firm consisting of principles and co-founders Rafael Aranda, Carme Pigem and Ramon Vilalta.
+RCR Arquitectes is a Spanish architecture firm consisting of principals and co-founders Rafael Aranda, Carme Pigem and Ramon Vilalta.
 The trio were the 2017 recipients of the Pritzker Prize for Architecture.
 While the firm had won many awards before the Pritzker, they were relatively unknown compared to other finalists.

 History

 The firm was founded in Olot, Spain in 1988.

 Style

 The firm is known for its frequent use of weathering steel in its projects.

 Selected projects

 The firm designed the imposing Musée Soulages in Rodez, France, after winning a 2007 competition.